Limoneira: History

 Limoneira was founded in 1893 at Union Oil Company Building in Santa Paula, California by Nathan Blanchard, Sr., one of the founders of Santa Paula, and Wallace Hardison.
 They started with 412.96 acres of land which over time would increase as the company grew.
-The Portuguese "Limoneira" means lemon grove or lemon farm which was their principal crop.
 The year 1895 was a milestone for the company when it planted 690 orange trees, its first non-lemon product.
 By 1898 the company had nearly 50,000 trees, consisting of: 32,000 lemon trees, 3,000 grapefruit trees and 12,000 orange trees.
 This year, Blanchard also retired and appointed Charles Collins Teague as his successor.